 The Gurs camp was one of the first and largest camps established in prewar France.
-It was located in the Basque region of southwestern France, just to the south of the village of Gurs.
+It was located at the foot of the Pyrenees in southwestern France, just to the south of the village of Gurs.
 The camp, about 50 miles from the Spanish border, was situated in the foothills of the Pyrenees Mountains northwest of Oloron-Sainte-Marie.

 The French government established the Gurs camp in April 1939, before war with Germany and well before the occupation of France in June 1940.
 Originally, Gurs served as a detention camp for political refugees and members of the International Brigade fleeing Spain after the Spanish Civil War.